antshiv/Presentations/README.md

 # Presentations

 ## Description
-This repository contains presentations that are shown at the [AntShiv](https://www.youtube.com/channel/UCTHcIBTO5_Ly3GXAk_UccTQ) youtube channel.
+This repository contains presentations that are shown at the [Antshiv Robotics](https://www.youtube.com/channel/UCTHcIBTO5_Ly3GXAk_UccTQ) youtube channel.

 ## How the presentations are created
 The presentations are created using [Reveal.js](https://revealjs.com/).
 The presentations are written in HTML and CSS.